flizzer/flizzer.github.io/_posts/2020-06-20-Folding-With-Azure.md

 ```
 You can see here that we're creating this from an image and with the `18.04-LTS` sku.

 I think that about covers the important things I wanted to go over via the template.
-I will say that there's a cood VS Code extension that I use to sometimes visualize the templates:
+I will say that there's a cool VS Code extension that I use to sometimes visualize the templates:

 ![ARM Viewer View](/images/ARMViewerView.png)

+It's called [ARM Template Viewer](https://marketplace.visualstudio.com/items?itemName=bencoleman.armview), is authored by Ben Coleman, and is averaging 4.9 out of 5 stars on Visual Studio Marketplace currently.
+It's great for when you want to see a graphical representation of your template.
+You also can import a parameters file, like the one we're using here, to allow you to click on a resource and see the specifics of the parameters defined.
+I highly recommend it and kudos to Ben for his hard work.